German election: Afro-Germans hope for a better future – DW – 02/19/2025

 "We're seeing more political parties not being open to collaboration with other parties.
 That's a danger.
 That's quite risky for our society."

 Voters of the Afro-German community in Frankfurt share similar concerns.
-Furat Abdulle, Richmond Boakye, and Sophie Osen Akhibi, members of the Afro Diasporan Academic Network ADAN meet me downtown in Frankfurt city.
+Furat Abdulle, Richmond Boakye, and Sophie Osen Akhibi, members of the Afro Diasporan Academic Network (ADAN) meet DW downtown in Frankfurt city.

 Edited by: Chrispin Mwakideu